pgbackrest/pgbackrest/INSTALL.md

 ## configuration options

 Each section defines important aspects of the backup.
-All configuration sections below should be prefixed with "global:" as demonstrated in the configuration samples.
+All configuration sections below should be prefixed with `global:` as demonstrated in the configuration samples.

 #### command section